Mucopolysaccharidoses Types I-VII Clinical Presentation

 Dysmorphic features are relatively rare.

-Other signs include thickened facial features, coarse hair, genu valgum, and a short neck.
+Other signs and symptoms include thickened facial features, coarse hair, genu valgum, short neck, frequent ear and upper respiratory tract infections, and hearing loss.
 Hirsutism is common.

 Children become inattentive and deteriorate rapidly, losing the power of speech.